-Give yourself a treat with this perfectly moist and easy keto chocolate cake!
-This cake is gluten-free and sugar-free and contains just 5 net carbs per serving!
+Give yourself a treat with this easy keto chocolate cake.
+This cake has a lovely moisture texture, is gluten-free and sugar-free, and contains just 5 g net carbs per serving!

 Jump to: